• Facebook

 Every year on the day after Thanksgiving, I make a turkey casserole.
 My whole family enjoys this mix of pasta, creamy sauce and veggies, and I love how simple it is to make.

-Start by cooking your noodles until they are tender.
+To make turkey casserole, start by cooking your noodles until they are tender.
 Place the noodles in a large bowl along with diced turkey, thawed frozen vegetables, cheese, cream of chicken soup, milk and seasonings.
-Mix everything together, then place it in a baking dish.
+Mix everything together, then place it in a baking dish or casserole dish.
 Sprinkle cheese over the top, then bake until the casserole is warmed through and cheese is melted.
 Sprinkle with parsley, then serve and enjoy.

 • You can use any blend of frozen vegetables that you like.
 I typically go for a combination of carrots and peas, but there are other varieties that incorporate other veggies such as corn, green beans, onions and peppers.